alejandralopezgalan/HR-Analytics-PowerBI/README.md

 ![overview](https://github.com/alejandralopezgalan/alejandralopezgalan.github.io/blob/master/assets/img/project1-overview.png)

-This GIF demonstrates the interactive elements of the Overview page in my Power BI report.
-It highlights how users can explore various metrics and trends related to employee attrition, such as:
-Viewing the total number of employees and their status (active/inactive), Exploring the distribution of employees by department and role, and analysing the attrition rate and observing hiring trends over the years.
+The interactive elements of the Overview page in my Power BI report allow users to explore various metrics and trends related to employee attrition, such as: viewing the total number of employees and their status (active/inactive), exploring the distribution of employees by department and role, and analysing the attrition rate and observing hiring trends over the years.

 ![overview_gif](https://github.com/alejandralopezgalan/alejandralopezgalan.github.io/blob/master/assets/video/project1_attrition_video.gif)